PriyanshuDas01/DopeCop-Host/README.md

 The game provides an engaging experience that combines education with fun, ensuring that players not only enjoy the action but also gain valuable knowledge about the consequences of doping in sports.

+## 🛠 Development Tools
+- **Game Engine:** Unity 3D (with WebGL for browser compatibility)
+- **Platform:** WebGL for web-hosted deployment
+- **Programming Languages:** C# (for Unity), HTML, JavaScript (for hosting) Programming Languages: C# (Unity), HTML, JavaScript (for hosting)

+## 🎓 Gameplay
+In **DopeCop**, you take on the role of a detective tasked with chasing down athletes suspected of doping violations.
+As you pursue them, you'll be challenged with real-time questions related to anti-doping rules and regulations.
+Answer correctly to close in on the athletes and progress in the game, but beware—wrong answers will give them a chance to escape!

 ## ✨ Key Features

 - **Immersive 3D Gameplay**: Experience fast-paced chases and thrilling encounters with athletes as you guide them to understand clean sport.